 Is Saeujeot similar to Shrimp paste?

 If you were to ask me, It is not like shrimp paste or fish sauce.
 They don’t quite smell or taste the same.
 The texture and color is way different too.
 Check out your nearest Korean grocery store.
 Saeujeot can be found in the refrigerated section near the kimchi aisle.
 One small jar is all you need, and they can stay fresh in your fridge for almost half a year if sealed well!

 Where do you use Saeujeot?

 Most Koreans use saeujeot when making kimchi.
-It can also be used in other Korean cuisine, like soups, stew, stir fries.
-It is a very versatile ingredient and one small bottle will last quite a long time!
+It can also be used in other Korean cuisine, like soups, stew, and stir fries.
+It is a very versatile ingredient.

 How do you make Korean Dipping Sauce with Salted Shrimp?

 Pretty much combine all the ingredients in a small bowl and stir until mixed well.
 You can modify the recipe by making it more sweet, tangy or spicy.